Sep-elec/esp32-ble-airmouse/README.md

 This project uses a modified version of the BleMouse library.
 A small change was made to improve responsiveness.
-The modified library is included in the `lib/BleMouse` folder.
+A modified version of the BleMouse library is included in this repository.